klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * NodeJS
 * Ruby

-The result of the serialization process is the so called "archive", or archive medium.
-Serialization archive formats fall into two main categories: text-based (stream of text characters) and binary format (stream of bytes).
+The result of the serialization process is called "archive", or sometimes archive medium.
+Serialization archive formats fall into three main categories:

+* Text-based - as a stream of text characters.
 Typical examples of text-based formats include raw text format, JavaScript Object Notation (JSON) and Extensible Markup Language (XML).
+* Binary - as a stream of bytes.
 Binary formats are more implementation-dependent and are not so standardized.
-The advantages of using a text-based archive over a binary archive is portability and human-readability (which allows easier debugging), but usually is more time-consuming, while using binary formats would be faster and easier, but at the cost of readability and portability.
-There is a third category usually referred to as "Hybrid", like PHP serialization, Python pickle and others.
-At the time of writing, JSON and XML are the most known and standardised formats.

-* JSON: text format that supports tree-like object structures and allows simple validation
-* XML: self-descriptive text format that supports tree-like object structures and allows data validation; however, it takes a lot of memory.
+* "Hybrid" or native, like PHP serialization, Python pickle and others.
+Hybrid format is usually in the middle between the two previous formats, and can be totally or partially human readable.

 ## Deserialization: What I need to know?

-Now that we know what it is, how can this be used to trigger a vulnerability?
-Well, the truth is that deserialization is not vulnerable by itself.
-As many other examples in code development, things can be implemented securely or not.
-This led to the definition of "Insecure Deserialization", and it's actually a combination of factors which altogether allow the exploitation of the deserialization process.
+The first things to know about deserialization is that it does not make source-code vulnerable by just using it.
+As in many other examples found in code development, applications can be implemented securely.
+This concept led to the definition of "Insecure Deserialization", and it is actually a combination of factors which altogether allow the exploitation of the deserialization process.

-The main concept behind insecure deserialization is that we can force the application loading an arbitrary class object during the unmarshalling process, eventually achieving different things, from DoS to RCE.
+The main idea behind insecure deserialization is that, under certain conditions, a user can force the application to load an arbitrary class object during the unmarshalling process.
+Depending on the content of the forced class, different outputs can be achieved: Denial-of-Service (DoS) and Remote Code Execution (RCE) are among the most interesting ones.

 But what are these conditions?
 The conditions needed to exploit the deserialization process may vary depending on language and platform involved.

+Important to define at this point is the concept of **POP Gadget**.
+Informally, a gadget is a piece of code (i.e property or method), implemented by an application's class, that can be called during the deserialization process.
+These gadgets can be further combined/chained to call additional classes, or execute other code.
+Formally, a set of gadgets may be enough to constitute a Turing-complete language, in which case, it is possible for an attacker to achieve RCE on the target application, using a POP chain.

+*If the reader was familiar with advanced binary exploitation, the concept is very similar to ROP gadgets, while POP (Property Oriented Programming) is used instead of ROP (Return Oriented Programming).*

+To give a more precise definition, POP gadgets are classes or piece of classes with the following characteristics:

+* Can be serialized
+* Has public/accessible properties (class variables, we'll see later on)
+* Implements specific vulnerable methods [Language dependent]
+* **[Visibility constraint]** Has access to other "callable" classes

+**Note:** The term "visibility constraint", is referring to capability of a POP gadget to be accessed by the application during the deserialization process.
+If the application had no visibility over the class used for the exploitation (module not loaded, version mismatch, sandboxing, altered standard library, etc.), the POP chain would fail to execute.

-While proceeding further, it's necessary to define the generic structure of a deserialization exploit:
+While proceeding further, it is necessary to define the generic structure of a deserialization exploit:

 1. Find an application endpoint that deserialize user controllable data
 2. Find a **Gadget** for exploitation
 3. Develop a serializer to build the payload (Ready-to-use tools are available)
 4. Use the payload against the endpoint

-Important to define at this point is the concept of **Gadget**.
-If you are familiar with binary exploitation, you should have some knowledge on ROP gadgets, that are commonly used to exploit application bypassing DEP/NX.
-The concept here is quite similar, while POP (Property Oriented Programming) is used instead of ROP.
-POP gadgets are classes or piece of classes with the following characteristics:

-* Can be serialized
-* Has public/accessible properties (class variables, we'll specify later on)
-* Implements specific vulnerable methods
-* [Language dependent: Has access to other "callable" classes]

-Formally, a set of gadgets may be enough to constitute a Turing-complete language, in which case, it is possible for an attacker to achieve RCE on the target application, using a POP chain.
+**Notes about code samples:**

+* All the samples of this document were tested on a Windows box.
-**Note about code samples:** All the code of this document can be found in the main github.com repository, [here](https://github.com/klezVirus/klezVirus.github.io/tree/master/The_Big_Problem_of_Serialisation).
+* All the code of this document can be found in the main GitHub repository, [here](https://github.com/klezVirus/klezVirus.github.io/tree/master/The_Big_Problem_of_Serialisation).

 ### Java

-The following chapter will focus on JAVA based deserialization issues, and will be divided by archive format, binary and text-based.
+The following chapter will focus on JAVA based deserialization issues, and will be divided by serialized archive format.

-#### Java: Binary Seriliazed Archive
+#### Java: Binary Archive Format

 In JAVA, objects can be serialiazed only if their class implements the `java.io.Serializable` interface.
 The most common method used to serialize objects is using ByteStreams.
 A simple example is provided below: